Kisumu

 Apart from being an important political city, it is one of the premier industrial and commercial centres in Kenya.
-It is also an intellectual city with many PhDs per capita than any other provincial cities in Kenya.
+It is also an intellectual city with many PhDs.
 The city is currently undergoing an urban rejuvenation of the downtown and lower town which includes modernizing the lake front, decongesting main streets, and making the streets pedestrian-friendly.

-Culturally, Kisumu serves as the center of the Luo people of East Africa.
-It was the most prominent urban centre in the pre-colonial, post-colonial, and modern eras for natives of the Kavirondo region.
+Culturally, Kisumu serves as the centre of the Luo people of East Africa.
+It was the most prominent urban centre in the pre-colonial and post-colonial period.
+It remains prominent in the modern era for natives of the Kavirondo region.
 It was briefly renamed Port Florence, before its name was reverted back.

 The city serves as the capital of Kisumu County and was the immediate former capital of now-defunct Nyanza Province.

 It is an important link in the trade route between Lake Victoria and Mombasa because of its water and rail connections.
 It is also the chief terminus for the agricultural produce of Nyanza and Western regions.
-Kisumu International Airport has regular flights to Nairobi and other neighboring cities such as Mombasa.
+Kisumu International Airport has regular flights to Nairobi and other neighbouring cities such as Mombasa.
 According to the United Nations, Kisumu is now recognized as a key city and a "Millennium City" – the first of its kind in the world and also in East Africa.